Football: Barca’s Abidal due for liver transplant Tuesday – club

 “We have not received any information to the contrary.
 We are in the hands of the doctors, waiting to see what they will say.”

-Barcelona announced March 15 that he would have a liver transplant “in the coming weeks”, nearly a year after the player had a tumor removed from the same organ.
+Barcelona announced March 15 that the 32-year-old defender would have a liver transplant “in the coming weeks”, nearly a year after the player had a tumor removed from the same organ.

 The club did not give any indication of how long he would be out of action but the operation puts him in doubt for the French team in the June 8-July 1 Euro 2012 finals in Poland and Ukraine.

-But the internationally-renowned head of Spain’s organ transplant service, Rafael Matesanz, has warned that it would be “very difficult” for Abidal to play again after undergoing a transplant.
+The director of Spain’s National Transplant Organisation, Rafael Matesanz, has said it would be “very difficult” for Abidal to play again after undergoing a transplant.

 “It’s clear that everything should go well and that he could play sport at a high level but football is a contact sport and one of the things that you have to avoid after a transplant is trauma and blows in that area,” he told sports daily Marca last month.